 Why does this qualify you to take the section 179 deduction?
 Because you have transient use of your motor home when the average annual rental period is less than 30 days.

-For example, you rent the motor home for 185 days during the year to 20 different people.
+For example, you rent the motorhome for 185 days during the year to 20 different people.
 Your average rental period for the year is 9.46 days.
 This means you are renting to transients.

 Basically, this turns your RV into a hotel for tax purposes and personal property in hotels qualifies for section 179 deductions.
+This is especially true if you are providing substantial personal services like cleaning, fresh linens, etc.

 Avoid Personal Use

 When you rent to transients, you should avoid any personal use.
-This includes use by you, your family or anyone paying less than fair rental value for the RV.
+This includes use by you, your family, or anyone paying less than fair rental value for the RV.